nTollot/Bots-for-the-board-game-battleship/README.md

-# Python implementation of a bot that uses the accept-reject method to estimate the distribution of ships in the board game Battleship
+# Python implementation of battlefield bots
+# 1. With accept-reject method
+# 2. With reinforcement learning